Baby Separation Anxiety - The More Your Baby Clings, the More You Let Him! 10 Tips to Ease Baby Separation Anxiety

 What your baby needs now is to learn the simple pattern that you say goodbye, you leave, and you return later.

-8) Don't prolong the goodbyes:
+8) Don't Prolong the Goodbyes

 The longer you stay, the more you invite your baby 'to fight' in vain for your staying.
 Also it's painful for both of you.
 If it can be done, stay until your child is happily engaged in playing, then say goodbye, make sure your baby sees it, and leave.